Just Fall In Line Behind The Chicken.

 Well, there are very few places in the Philippines that look much like auto parts stores, so I really had no idea where to buy a replacement belt.

 But I needed diesel fuel anyway, so I went to my frequent refueling stop, a Caltex station (yes, also on MacArthur Highway ;-)), right across from our local SM City Mall.

 As my tank was filling I asked if the mechanic was available.
 “Oh, of course, sir, just pull over there by the service bay”.

 Promptly the mechanic came out, listened to what I told him about the belt, took it off the car in about 30 seconds and examine it closely.

 Indeed, after a little looking he found the crack.
 “Not that bad, sir, shall I put it back on”?

 Well no, especially since you already took it off, I’d just as soon replace it.
 “Do you have a new one”?

 “Well, sir, you have to buy it from our shop.”

 “OK, fine, where is your shop”?

-He started walking up toward the office/convenience store front of the gas station complex, but then to my surprise walked round behind the modern building to a little hole-in-wall open style storefront, much like the battery place, except that this one sold everything, including the kitchen sink (there were several stainless steel sinks hanging on the wall).
+He started walking up toward the office/convenience storefront of the gas station complex, but then to my surprise walked around behind the modern building to a little hole-in-wall open style storefront, much like the battery place, except that this one sold everything, including the kitchen sink (there were several stainless steel sinks hanging on the wall).